Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 22 Mei 2025 04.25.23 UTC
+- WIB: Kamis, 22 Mei 2025 05.28.19 UTC
-- WITA: Kamis, 22 Mei 2025 05.25.23 UTC
+- WITA: Kamis, 22 Mei 2025 06.28.19 UTC
-- WIT: Kamis, 22 Mei 2025 06.25.23 UTC
+- WIT: Kamis, 22 Mei 2025 07.28.19 UTC

 Kutipan Inspiratif:
-"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
-That is one of the reasons I'm so concerned."
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

-Kategori: technology
+Kategori: success